What is Lifeskills Challenge?

 - Unlimited number of challenges per learner registration

-- Challenges are mapped to the four Preparing for Adulthood pathways, covering 12 subject areas and eight vocational areas
+- Challenges are mapped to the four Preparing for Adulthood pathways, covering 12 subject areas and nine vocational areas

 - Opportunity to write your own challenges

 The challenges recognise learners’ progress in curriculum areas that are important for success in adult life – they are usually about being able to do things, rather than about a significant body of knowledge.
 Tutors can choose from existing challenges created by ASDAN practitioners or write and submit their own for approval by ASDAN.

 Learners work through their chosen challenges and collect evidence of their achievements; learner evidence can be printed or kept electronically.
 Centres can reward learners’ achievements by claiming ASDAN certification for successfully completed challenges.
 Centres also have the option of downloading a summary of progress to reward small steps of progress.